-The following Transparency Declaration relates to: (1) the Code of Conduct for Data Portability and Cloud Service Switching for Infrastructure as a Service (IaaS) Cloud services v.3.0 and (2) the Code of Conduct for Switching and Portability of data related to Software as a Service (SaaS) v.2020.
-It is intended to demonstrate compliance with the Codes for Google Cloud Platform (IaaS) and Google Workspace (SaaS).
-In-scope product categories for Google Cloud Platform include: AI & Machine Learning, API Management, Compute, Containers, Data Analytics, Databases, Developer Tools, Healthcare and Life Sciences, Hybrid and Multicloud, Internet of Things (IoT), Management Tools, Media and Gaming, Migration, Networking, Operations, Security and Identity, Serverless Computing, and Storage.
-The in-scope Product Category for Google Workspace is Google Workspace Core Services.
-A full list of services in scope can be found in Appendix A. The term "data" in this transparency declaration refers to Customer Data, as defined in our Google Workspace and Google Cloud Platform terms.
+The following Transparency Declaration relates to: (1) the Code of Conduct for Data Portability and Cloud Service Switching for Infrastructure as a Service (laaS) Cloud services v.3.0 and (2) the Code of Conduct for Switching and Portability of data related to Software as a Service (SaaS) v.2020.
+It is intended to demonstrate compliance with the Codes for Google Cloud Platform (laaS) and Google Workspace (SaaS).

+The term "data" in this transparency declaration refers to Customer Data, as defined in our Google Workspace and Google Cloud Platform terms.